-- 1) National questionnaire;
+- 1. National questionnaire;

-- 2) Regional workshops:
+- 2. Regional workshops;

-- 3) In-depth case study collaborations; and,
+- 3. Case study collaboration; and,

-- 4) National gatherings to review findings.
+- 4. National gatherings to review findings.

 It is important to note that the size of the First Nations not affiliated to an FNCFS agency population is variable.
-The questionnaire analysis was undertaken with a population size of 133 First Nations (or 160 First Nations when the Northwest Territories are included).
+The questionnaire analysis was undertaken with a population size of 133 First Nations21 (or 160 First Nations when the Northwest Territories are included).